Master of Science in Physician Assistant Studies

 Total Credits Required 70

-The clinical phase of the program lasts 12 months and consists of seven core rotations and four non-core rotations, plus a Transition to Practice course.
+The clinical phase of the program lasts 12 months and consists of seven core rotations and four non-core rotations, plus a Transition to Practice course, which includes various professional practice and clinical assessments.

 Clinical Year Rotations